 - Parents Salomon Berger and Elisabeth Berger.

-On September 14, 1942, he was transported from Westerbork to the External command Auschwitz III-Monowitz.
-Here the prisoners were employed in the huge Buna factory complex of the German chemical company IG Farben.
+Albert arrived in camp Westerbork – barracks 58 and 64 on October 3, 1942.
+He was waiting here for his ‘Albersheim declaration’ from the emigration service.
+A medical certificate that could demonstrate physical fitness for pioneering.
+This did not work then.
+On September 14, 1943 he was transported from camp Westerbork to the External Command Auschwitz III-Monowitz.
+Here the prisoners were employed in the huge Buna factory complex of the German chemical group IG Farben.

 Holocaust victim, like his mother.
 His brothers Adolf and Herman left for Israel and survived the war.

 Jewish memorial and Stolperstein Enschede.